D&O Claims – A Real Canadian Example

 Directors and Officers Claims – Loose Lips Can Sink Ships

 Chubb Insurance Company of Canada provides insurance solutions for directors and officers of privately held Canadian companies.
-Understanding that the value of a policy comes to light when a D&O claims event happens, Chubb provides the following insights into a breach of contract situation for a real Canadian company.
+Understanding that the value of a policy comes to light when the event of a D&O claim happens, Chubb provides the following insights into a breach of contract situation for a real Canadian company.
 This company has 650 employees and revenues of $115M at the time of the event.

 Two weeks after the offer expired, White successfully acquired a 50% interest in the properties.
 Smith & Jones not only sued White, but also sued ABC Company and its CEO alleging breach of contract and that ABC Company and its CEO knowingly assisted White in breaching his fiduciary duties; failed to negotiate in good faith; and, knowingly provided confidential information to White contrary to the term sheet.
 Chubb is providing coverage to ABC’s CEO and has incurred costs of $500,000 for this breach of contract claim.”
 2